ZurichNLP/coling2018-neural-transition-based-morphology/README.md

-# Research code for the coling 2018 paper ""Neural Transition-based String Transduction for Limited-Resource Setting in Morphology" by Peter Makarov and Simon Clematide
+# Research code for the coling 2018 paper "Neural Transition-based String Transduction for Limited-Resource Setting in Morphology" by Peter Makarov and Simon Clematide
 This [code basis](https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology) allows for the reproduction of the results of our experiments.
 Note that there is a separate git repository that contains all our [test data results of our reported systems](https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology-test-data) in a consistently named and organized way.
 And it also contains the respective gold standard data.